dostarora97/youtube-channel-archiver/README.md

 *For Unix Like Systems*

-1. Put the url of channels that are to be archieved in `youtube-dl-channels.txt`
+1. Put the urls of channels that are to be downloaded in `youtube-dl-channels.txt` line-wise
 3. `chmod +x channel-archive.sh`
 4. `./channel-archive.sh`